TladiL/DeepNeuralNetwork/README.md

 # status #: Working on IT

 # Bring Back the read me

+# The next day of coding